 New Zealand Dietician and Author Caryn Zinn PhD explains how a ketogenic diet can help with health conditions like Tara’s: “The ketogenic diet can be very helpful for conditions characterised by inflammation for several reasons.

-“Ketones (the breakdown of fat) are important signalling molecules and they can decrease the production of reactive oxygen species, known to contribute to inflammation.
+“Ketones (the breakdown of fat) are important signaling molecules and they can decrease the production of reactive oxygen species, known to contribute to inflammation.

 “From a food perspective, removing sugar or carbs, and rebalancing the type of fat consumed by eating whole foods and avoiding seed oils, inflammation around the body is often reduced.